-This homemade vegan poke bowl has sushi rice, sautéed zucchini, cucumber-kimchi salad, and spicy mayo.
+This vegan poke bowl has sushi rice, sautéed zucchini instead of raw fish, cucumber-kimchi salad, and spicy mayo.
 Simple to make and ready in just 45 minutes.

-Every summer during peak zucchini season (i.e. when the farmers markets are anchored by seemingly bottomless crates of the green stuff), us recipe developers get busy.
-The goal: figure out yet another “best way to use up zucchini” recipe, so that you, dear home cooks of the world, won’t be left scratching your heads for too long.
+Every summer during peak zucchini season (i.e. when farmers markets are anchored by seemingly bottomless crates of the green stuff), us recipe developers get busy.
+The goal: figure out yet another way to use up a bounty this squash, so that you, dear home cooks of the world, won’t be left scratching your heads for too long.

-This warm panzanella was my preposition last year.
-This year, I’m keeping it simple and transforming basic sautéed zucchini into a colorful vegan poke bowl – with sushi rice, tangy cucumber-kimchi salad, and creamy spicy mayo.
-Just 45 minutes from start to finish.
-Let’s dive in!
+This year, I’m keeping it simple and transforming basic sautéed zucchini (aka courgettes to my friends across the pond) into a colorful vegetarian poke bowl – with sushi rice, tangy cucumber-kimchi salad, and creamy spicy mayo.
+Takes just 45 minutes from start to finish.

-- Rice: You can use any [white or brown] short-grain rice for these vegetarian poke bowls.
+- Rice: Sushi rice is best here, but you can use any [white or brown] short-grain rice for these bowls.

 - Zucchini: Feel free to substitute with yellow summer squash or use a combo of both.